Overview of Urinary Tract Infections

 Daily Protective Measures

-Daily prevention should emphasize wiping from front to back after urination to avoid contamination from anal bacteria, and urinating immediately after sexual activity can flush out any bacteria that may have entered.
-Wearing cotton underwear to maintain ventilation and dryness is recommended, and avoiding tight-fitting pants that create a warm, moist environment is advisable.
+Prevention should emphasize wiping from front to back after urination to avoid contamination from anal bacteria, urinating immediately after sex to flush out potential bacteria, wearing cotton underwear for ventilation and dryness, and avoiding tight clothing that creates a warm, moist environment.

 Diet and Lifestyle Adjustments

-Increasing fluid intake to over 2 liters daily can promote urine dilution and bacterial elimination; the proanthocyanidins in cranberry juice may inhibit bacterial adhesion, but one should be cautious of the sugar content in commercially available juices that may affect efficacy.
-Diabetic patients should strictly control their blood sugar, as a hyperglycemic environment favors bacterial growth.
+Increasing fluid intake to over 2 liters daily helps dilute urine and promote bacterial flushing.
+Cranberry juice contains proanthocyanidins that may inhibit bacterial adhesion, but commercial juices often contain high sugar levels which may affect efficacy.
+Diabetics should strictly control blood sugar levels, as hyperglycemia fosters bacterial growth.

 When Should You See a Doctor?

-Seek immediate medical attention if any of the following symptoms occur: high fever exceeding 38.5°C, severe flank pain, vomiting preventing food intake, hematuria, or altered consciousness.
-These symptoms may indicate upper urinary tract infection or systemic infection, requiring hospitalization for antibiotic treatment.
+If any of the following symptoms occur, seek medical care immediately: high fever over 38.5°C, severe flank pain, vomiting with inability to eat, hematuria, or altered consciousness.
+These may indicate upper urinary tract infection or systemic sepsis requiring hospitalization and antibiotic treatment.

-Pregnant women, immunocompromised patients, and diabetic patients should seek medical attention for even mild symptoms due to a higher risk of complications.
-Long-term catheter users should undergo urine testing immediately if they experience difficulty urinating or cloudy urine to prevent kidney damage.
+Pregnant women, immunocompromised patients, and diabetics should seek medical attention even with mild symptoms due to higher risk of complications.
+Long-term catheter users should undergo urine testing promptly if they experience difficulty urinating or cloudy urine to prevent renal damage.

 Frequently Asked Questions